-Federal Refund Rule (Return of Title IV Funds)
+Return Of Title IV Funds

-The Department of Education mandates that unearned federal financial aid funds are returned to the specific programs if a student withdraws from a semester.
-The amount of the refund is determined by the days of the semester that the student was in attendance versus the remaining days (after withdrawal) until the semester ends.
+The Department of Education mandates that unearned federal financial aid funds be returned to specific programs if a student withdraws from a semester.
+The refund amount is determined by the days of the semester the student was in attendance versus the remaining days (after withdrawal) until the semester ends.

 Students are notified by mail of their debt to the Department of Education.
-This debt must be paid in a timely manner in order for the student to receive future financial aid.
+This debt must be paid promptly in order for the student to receive future financial aid.